Verizon Pennsylvania

 Verizon Pennsylvania LLC, formerly traded as Bell of Pennsylvania, is the Bell Operating Company serving most of Pennsylvania.
 The company was founded in 1879 as Bell Telephone Company of Philadelphia, owned by National Bell Telephone Company, which later became American Bell.

 In 1899, the company became a subsidiary of American Telephone and Telegraph Company following its buyout of American Bell.

 The company is separate from Verizon North, which consists of former GTE-owned assets in rural Pennsylvania.

 History

 The company was founded in 1879 to serve Philadelphia.
 In 1907, the company changed its name to The Bell Telephone Company of Pennsylvania, a name under which it began to expand.

 In 1918, the company embarked on a series of acquisitions enlarging its coverage area from Philadelphia to statewide.
 In 1918, it acquired Central District Telephone.
 In 1924, it acquired Pittsburgh and Allegheny Telephone.

 In 1925, Bell of Pennsylvania made a $1.84 million acquisition of telephone exchanges in Wayne, Lackawanna, Luzerne, Berks, Bucks, Montgomery, and Schuylkill counties from Lehigh Telephone.
 It also acquired Tri-State Telephone and Pennsylvania State Telephone that year.
-In 1926, it acquired Strousburg and Bushkill Telephone and Meadville Telephone.
+In 1926, it acquired Stroudsburg and Bushkill Telephone and Meadville Telephone.
 In 1927, it acquired Home Telephone Company, Blairsville Telephone Company, Summerville Telephone Company, Brookville Telephone Company, and Huntington & Clearfield Telephone Company.

 In April 1930, The company acquired Lehigh Telephone.
 During 1930, it also exchanged assets with Cumberland Valley Telephone Company in Dauphin, Mifflin, and Cumberland Counties.
 In 1932 Bell acquired properties of Clinton Telephone, which operated in portions of Lycoming and Clinton Counties.
 In 1944, it acquired Keystone Telephone Company of Philadelphia for $13.4 million.